Helicobacter pylori (H. pylori) is a type of bacteria that can infect your gut (stomach).

 - washing your hands with soap and water after going to the toilet and before eating

-- eat only food that has been washed well and cooked properly
+- eating only food that has been washed well and cooked properly

 - drinking water only from a clean, safe source.